 - Create a company profile

 - List your services, prices, target market and audience, resources, and how you are different than your competition

 - Document all aspects

 - Expenses, cash flow, industry projections, and agreements

 - Have a strategic marketing plan

-- How you will introduce new services, boost sales, entering into long-term contracts, raising prices, enhance services
+- How you will introduce new services, boost sales, enter into long-term contracts, raise prices, enhance services

 - Explain why you care